ortus-docs/commandbox-docs/overview.md

 CommandBox is an amalgamation of many different tools and borrows concepts from NPM, Grunt/Gulp, Maven, Bower, and Node.
 Features include:

 * Command Line for ColdFusion \(CFML\)
-* Operation System integration for executing commands
+* Operating System integration for executing commands
 * Ability to create and execute commands built using ColdFusion \(CFML\)
 * ForgeBox integration for cloud package management and installations
 * ColdBox Platform, TestBox, and ContentBox CMS Integrations